ls1intum/Artemis/docs/user/exercises/quiz.rst

                         :align: center
                         :scale: 50

-                    - Title (required): provide the title of the Drag-and-Drop Model Quiz
+                    - Title (required): provide the title of the Apollon diagram, which will be used as title for the generated quiz question.

-                    - Diagram Type: It is a list picker to select between several diagrams:
+                    - Diagram Type: A drop-down menu to select one of the following diagram types:

                         - Class Diagram